site.btaUPDATED Kozloduy NPP Celebrates 50 Years since Commissioning of Its First Unit

 Currently, Kozloduy NPP EAD operates two nuclear power units, Unit 5 and Unit 6.

-The festive programme for the anniversary includes a concert, which will be held in Botev Park in Kozloduy.
-During the event, awards will be presented for the support of the Ministry of Energy, the Bulgarian Energy Holding (BEH), the Nuclear Regulatory Agency (NRA), the press centre of the nuclear power plant informed BTA.
+An anniversary concert was held in Botev Park in Kozloduy on Wednesday.
+During the event, awards were presented with the support of the Ministry of Energy, the Bulgarian Energy Holding (BEH) and the Nuclear Regulatory Agency (NRA), the press centre of the nuclear power plant informed BTA.

-Deputy Energy Minister Krassimir Nenov, Bulgarian Energy Holding Executive Director Valentin Nikolov and NRA Chair Tsanko Bachiyski will attend the celebration.
+Deputy Energy Minister Krassimir Nenov, BEH Executive Director Valentin Nikolov and NRA Chair Tsanko Bachiyski attended the celebration.

 news.modal.header